-You’ve thought about it, haven’t you, watching on with envy as professional-looking cyclists woosh past you on mighty, bending country roads, wishing you yourself could get some of that action?
+You’ve thought about it, haven’t you, watching on with envy as professional-looking cyclists fly past you on mighty, bending country roads, wishing you yourself could get some of that action?

-Whether you are new to the sport and are the proud owner of a new road bike or just looking to get back in the saddle, this plan will carefully guide you through a dedicated training programme, building up your knowledge, fitness and confidence.
+Whether you are new to the sport or just looking to get back in the saddle, this plan will carefully guide you through a dedicated training programme, building up your knowledge, fitness and confidence.

-This guide will turn you into a top performer regularly capable of 30-mile rides.
+We’ve got a guide that can turn you into a top performer, regularly capable of 30-mile rides.
 The plan lasts for eight weeks, running from Monday through to Sunday and includes both riding days and rest days.
 Each week is also broken down into useful hints, tips and suggestions to help you get the most out of every session.

 A structured exercise programme can be a shock to the system – if you have any worries about your fitness, consult a doctor before starting.

 This first week is all about building confidence and comfort.
 On a flat, steady route away from heavy traffic, use each ride to check your bike's set-up.
-Make sure that you are happy with the way your body positioning feels when riding and make adjustments if necessary.
+Make sure that you're happy with the way your body positioning feels when riding and make adjustments if necessary.

 Fix any issues that may have occurred in Week 1 and check your tyres for debris and potential punctures after every session.